ymmiah/GlowMint/README.md

 - **Advanced Controls**: Fine-tune your results with negative prompts to exclude unwanted elements and select from multiple output resolutions (Low, Medium, High).
 - **Iterative Workflow**: Use any generated image as the new input for further edits, allowing you to layer effects and refine your creation.
 - **Full History**: Never lose your progress with unlimited undo/redo capabilities in single edit mode.
+- **Customizable UI Themes**: Choose from multiple color palettes (including light and dark modes) to personalize your editing experience.

 ## 🛠️ Technology Stack

 - **Frontend**: [React](https://react.dev/) 19, [TypeScript](https://www.typescriptlang.org/), [Tailwind CSS](https://tailwindcss.com/)
 - **AI Model**: Google Gemini `gemini-2.5-flash-image-preview`
 - **Gemini SDK**: [`@google/genai`](https://www.npmjs.com/package/@google/genai)
+- **Theming**: Centralized, dynamic theme management system located in the `/theme` directory.

+### Centralized Theming System
+GlowMint features a robust and easily extensible theming system.
+All theme-related files, including variable definitions (`theme.ts`), the React context (`ThemeContext.tsx`), and the dynamic style injector (`ThemeStyleSheet.tsx`), are located in the `/theme` directory.
+To add a new theme, simply define its color variables in `theme.ts`, and the UI will update automatically.

 ## 📖 How to Use